 Condition no. Condition Reference within this SEMP The CSSI must be constructed and operated with the objective of minimising light spill to surrounding properties.
 All lighting associated with the CSSI must be consistent with the requirements of: E64 (a)ASINZS 4282:2019 Control of the obtrusive effects of outdoor lighting, relevant Australian Standards in the series ASINZS 1158 - Lighting for Roads and Public Spaces; (b)NASF Guideline E: Managing the Risk of Distractions to Pilots from Lighting in the Vicinity of Airports; and (c) NASF Guideline C: Managing the risk of wildlife strikes in the vicinity of airports.
-Note (Not Triggered) adjacent to the CSSI, in consultation with affected landowners E82 The CSSI must be designed and constructed with the objective of minimising impacts to, and interference with third party property, and that such infrastructure and property is protected during construction Note (Not Triggered) The utilities and services (hereafter "services") potentially affected by construction must be identified to determine E83 requirements for diversion, protection and / or support.
+Note (Not Triggered) Mitigation measures must be provided to manage residual night lighting impacts to protect properties adjoining or adjacent to the CSSI, in consultation with affected landowners E82 The CSSI must be designed and constructed with the objective of minimising impacts to, and interference with third party property, and that such infrastructure and property is protected during construction Note (Not Triggered) E83 The utilities and services (hereafter "services") potentially affected by construction must be identified to determine requirements for diversion, protection and / or support.
 Alterations to services must be determined by negotiation between the Proponent and the service providers.
 Disruption to services resulting from construction must be avoided, wherever possible, and advised to customers where it is not possible.
-Note (Not Triggered) A suitably qualified and experienced person must undertake condition surveys of all buildings, structures, utilities and the like identified in the documents listed in Condition A1 and the further assessment carried out under mitigation measure E84 GW1 of the Submissions Report as being at risk of damage before commencement of any work that could impact on the Soction 7.7 Survey Report for each item surveyed.
-Copies of Pre-construction Condition Survey Reports must be provided to the Section 7.7 relevant owners of the items surveyed in the vicinity of the proposed work, and no later than one (1) month before the commencement of the work that could impact on the subject surface / subsurface structure E85 Condition surveys of all items for which condition surveys were undertaken in accordance with Condition E84 must be undertaken by a suitably qualified and experienced person after completion of the work identified in Condition E84.
+Note (Not Triggered) E84 A suitably qualified and experienced person must undertake condition surveys of all buildings, structures, utilities and the like identified in the documents listed in Condition A1 and the further assessment carried out under mitigation measure GW1 of the Submissions Report as being at risk of damage before commencement of any work that could impact on the subject surface / subsurface structure.
+The results of the surveys must be documented in a Pre-construction Condition Survey Report for each item surveyed.
+Copies of Pre-construction Condition Survey Reports must be provided to the relevant owners of the items surveyed in the vicinity of the proposed work, and no later than one (1) month before the Section 7.7 E85 commencement of the work that could impact on the subject surface / subsurface structure Condition surveys of all items for which condition surveys were undertaken in accordance with Condition E84 must be undertaken by a suitably qualified and experienced person after completion of the work identified in Condition E84.
 The Section 7.7